Bleuje/interactive-physarum/README.md

 (there was a significant update on colors since this video was made)

+### How to compile and run

+[ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use this fork because of some fixes, or just to have same version as me).
+I'm only testing on Linux, and I bet that if there's a problem on other platforms it would be because of this gamepad code.

+In case you're new to openFrameworks, here's how you can launch the program: put the ofxGamepad repo in `oF/addons/` and the interactive physarum repo in `oF/apps/myApps/` where oF is your openFrameworks directory.
+Then at the root of interactive-physarum, do `make && make run`in terminal.

+There is a branch "no-gamepad" without gamepad code (`git checkout no-gamepad`)

+Mouse and keyboard interaction is explained later below.

 ### Some context to understand the technique

 The simulation algorithm is a more advanced version of the physarum simulation algorithm described by Jeff Jones in [this paper](https://uwe-repository.worktribe.com/output/980579/characteristics-of-pattern-formation-and-evolution-in-approximations-of-physarum-transport-networks).